SGrondin/bottleneck/README.md

 ##### Groups and Clustering

 - If you are using a Group, the generated limiters automatically receive an `id` with the pattern `group-key-${KEY}`.
-- A Group collects its own garbage, and so when using Clustering, it manages the Redis TTL ([TTL](https://redis.io/commands/ttl)) on the keys it uses to ensure they get cleaned up by Redis when unused for longer than the Group's `timeout` setting.
+- A Group collects its own 'garbage', and so when using Clustering, it manages the Redis TTL ([TTL](https://redis.io/commands/ttl)) on the keys it uses to ensure they get cleaned up by Redis when unused for longer than the `timeout` setting.
 - Each limiter opens 2 connections to Redis.
 Be careful not to go over [Redis' `maxclients` value](https://redis.io/topics/clients).